Hyaxia/prompt-manager/web_store/product_details.md

 ✅ Save & Organize – Store prompts, tag them, and never lose a great idea again.
 ✅ Quick Search & Access – Instantly find the right prompt for the right moment.
 ✅ Sync Across Devices – Your prompts follow you wherever you go (via Chrome sync).
-✅ Dark Mode & Customization – Make it yours with a sleek interface - COMING SOON

 💡 AI tools are only as good as the prompts you give them—unlock their full potential with Prompt Manager!